stream-pi/website/install_instructions/client/raspberry-pi.md

 With the new block of text added, you can hit <kbd>Ctrl</kbd> <kbd>S</kbd> then press `Y` to confirm the changes and `Enter` to confirm the name.
 Then <kbd>Ctrl</kbd> <kbd>C</kbd> to close nano editor.

-**Please now REBOOT your RaspberryPi**
+**After saving, reboot your Pi.**

-### Step 5
+## Step 5

-We need to make some changes to the RaspberryPi's configuration, There are three things we need to do:
+We need to make some changes to the Raspberry Pi's configuration, There are three things we need to do:

-1. Change the GPU memory split to be at least 128 MB
-2. Switch the Video Driver
-3. We'll change the system into console mode
+1. Assign required GPU Memory.
+2. Select GPU Driver.
+3. Select Desktop/Console boot mode.
+4. Reboot

-We can do all of this using the RaspberryPi Config, open your terminal and run the following command:
+We can do all of this using the Raspberry Pi Config, open your terminal and run the following command:

 ```bash
 $ sudo raspi-config